floraison/flor/doc/procedures/abort.md

 Cancels all the root nodes at once.
 Is usually the equivalent of `cancel '0'` but sometimes the root nodes are gone...

+"kabort" is like "abort" but the cancel flavour is 'kill', so that cancel handlers are ignored.

 ```
 # ...
 cursor